One of the typically Asian things that I love is their rice rolls. But it can be confusing – how are these lovely rice

 Chinese dried Woodear Mushrooms, soaked for 10 minutes and then sliced (optional)

 Boil a little water in the bottom of a wok or deep pan.
 Place the rolls on a plate inside the steamer and cover with the steamer lid.
 Place the steamer with the rolls into the wok or pan, ensuring it sits over the boiling water.
 Steam for 5 minutes or until they are warmed through and silky shiny.

 Meanwhile, combine the soy, sesame oil, Hua Tiao Chiew and sweet chilli sauce, mixing the quantities to suit your taste.

 When the noodles are done, divide them between plates, sprinkle the chopped herbs, bean sprouts, carrot, daikon, sliced mushrooms and green onions over the rolls.
 Season with a little black or white pepper.
 Spoon the sauce over them, and serve.

-If you like you can heat a little sesame oil, just a couple of Tblspns, and pour the hot oil over the top of the rolls and toppings before you add the sauce.
+If you like you can heat a little sesame oil, just a Tblspn or so, and pour the hot oil over the top of the rolls and toppings before you add the sauce.
 In this case, there is no need to add extra sesame oil to the sauce.